KatBrandt/sso_and_ds/README.md

 ## Demo

-Here's a demonstration of the application in action:
+Here's a demonstration of the application in action, showing successful login to "New Shiny App" via Okta as well as displaying the list of users in the Directory.